CanalTP/navitia_image_manager/README.md

 You can run any of these scripts with option '--help' for help on the available options.

+## Deploy and run Artemis on Docker

+### Create and start the Postgres/Postgis container

+Cd to the root of navitia_image_manager project, then run:

+    PYTHONPATH=/path/to/fabric_navitia python factories/navitia_postgis.py

+This will build and start a posgres/postgis image based on a Debian8.
+A "cities" database will also be added, ready to be populated.
+The image is named navitia/postgis, the container is named postgis.

+Then restart postgresql:

+    docker exec -it postgis /usr/sbin/service postgresql restart

+Your docker container for postgres/posgis is ready but it is still empty (except an empty "cities" database).
+The next steps, while creating a Navitia image, will also create other Navitia databases and populate the cities db.

+### Create and start the Artemis image

+Cd to the root of navitia_image_manager project, then run:

+    PYTHONPATH=/home/francois/CanalTP/fabric_navitia python factories/navitia_artemis.py -n /path/to/navitia/packages -v yes -r -t -c

+This will build and commit a new Navitia image explicitely targetted for Artemis.
+> Warning: the postgis docker container must be started prior to launching this command.

+Run tihs image:

+    docker run -d -p 80:80 -v /path/to/artemis/data:/artemis/data -v /path/to/artemis/source:/artemis/source --link postgis --name artemis navitia/debian8_artemis

+Then connect to it:

+    docker exec -it artemis /bin/bash

+### Prepare the cities database

+Once connected to the Artemis container, cd to cities' alembic folder:

+    cd /usr/share/navitia/cities/alembic

+then replace the file alembic.ini with the one found in project navitia_image_manager, at path factories/artemis/alembic.ini (TODO: automate this), then run the alembic process to create the database schema:

+    alembic -c alembic.ini upgrade head

+From your host, place a france-latest.osm.pbf file into the /path/to/artemis/data folder (shared folder), then launch the cities command:

+    cities -i /artemis/data/france-latest.osm.pbf --connection-string 'user=cities password=cities host=postgis port=5432 dbname=cities'

+### Launch Artemis tests

+Cd to /artemis/source, then run:

+    CONFIG_FILE=/artemis/source/artemis/default_settings_docker.py python -m py.test artemis/tests

 > Written with [StackEdit](https://stackedit.io/).